-Benita Suchodrev was born in the former Soviet Union and immigrated to the United States where she received her Bachelor’s degree in Liberal Arts with a focus on Art History from SUNY Purchase, New York, continuing to a Master of Arts in English Literature, graduating with high honors.
+Benita Suchodrev was born in the former USSR and immigrated to the United States where she received her Bachelor’s degree in Liberal Arts with a focus on Art History continuing to a Master of Arts in English Literature, graduating with high honors.
+In 2008 Benita relocated to Berlin and began an extensive documentation of the cosmopolitan city’s multifaceted art scene while working on diverse photographic projects.

 “My work is concerned primarily with the human subject.
 I am attracted to the poetic and the bizarre, the bold and the vulnerable, with little interest for strict documentation or sensation.
 I work intuitively with great regard for authenticity, spontaneity and the transitional moment; that elusive split of a second between what has passed, what is to come and the traces it leaves behind.
 The drama and ambiguity of human expression and gesture in that transitional moment is what fascinates me the most.”